avnet-iotconnect/iotc-c-lib/README.md

 # iotc-c-lib

-iotc-c-lib is a library which abstracts IoTConnect MQTT protocol messages, device configuration and the Discovery/Identity HTTP protocol (WIP).
+iotc-c-lib is a library which abstracts IoTConnect MQTT protocol messages, device configuration and the Discovery/Identity HTTP protocol

 Use the main branch for [protocol 2.1](https://docs.iotconnect.io/iotconnect/sdk/message-protocol/device-message-2-1/) devices.